HomeHealth HubMens Health

 What you need to know about prostate cancer

 1 in 8 men will develop prostate cancer in their lifetime.
-In males in the UK, prostate cancer is the most common cancer, with around 57,900 new cases every year.
+In males in the UK, prostate cancer is the most common cancer, with over 64,000 new cases every year.

 Many men don’t consider their prostate until something goes wrong.
 But it’s worth knowing what it is, what to look out for, and what to do if you’re worried.